 Step Four: Take a different coloured pen and draw an mark on each spoke for where the ideal balance for that topic would be for you.
 Everyone is different and not everyone will feel the need for total satisfaction in every area – Some people will feel balanced when everything is a totally satisfied 10 and others will be fine with certain topics at 10 whilst others are a little lower down the scale.

 You now have a wheel that shows where you are now and where you would like to be in order to feel a greater sense of wellbeing.

-Next steps: This is a good starting point as in every journey you need to know where you are starting from and where you want to go to.
-Now you have identified both your starting point and your destination!
+Next steps: Every journey has a start and a destination.
+You have just identified both.
+You know where you are starting from right now and where you want to go to.
 The next step is to figure out potential routes and choose the best one for you.
 This is where some people find it helpful to work with a coach, someone who helps you identify the options available and select the best way for you to achieve the results you want.